Skip to Content

 Throw in some really easy clues.
 Don’t make them all hard, or there is sure to be frustration.

-This mailbox clue was a great one to have about this time in the teenage Easter egg hunt, since it’s a big enough place to put something really special like this coffee mug filled with candy treats.
+This mailbox clue was a great one to have about this time in the Easter egg hunt for teenagers, since it’s a big enough place to put something really special like this coffee mug filled with candy treats.

 The mug has one of Jess’ favorite cup shapes and the colors are perfect for her basket.Open mail box with blue coffee cup, clue and Easter candy.